 - Electoral Register information; and

-When information is supplied by us, to them, on your account(s):
+- When information is supplied by us, to them, about you:

 - Verify your identity if you or your financial associate applies for other facilities including all types of insurance applications and claims;